Especially with cases of the coronavirus disease COVID-19 on the rise again, many of us still are driving less than we usually do.

-But there are still times when you need to take the car to get groceries, or to visit the doctor.
-And when you get behind the wheel, the threat of COVID-19 infection can follow you.
+But when you get behind the wheel, the threat of a coronavirus infection can follow you.

 This is especially true if someone who has COVID-19 is in your car, or has been recently — whether that “someone” is you or a passenger, says Consumer Reports.